nandod1707/super-duper-smtp/README.txt

 == Use of Third Party Services ==

 Super Duper SMTP relies on an external API currently found at https://super-duper-smtp.herokuapp.com/.
+This is an API developed for Super Duper SMTP that takes care of.

+- Creating user accounts
+- Upgrading and downgrading user accounts
+- Finding user accounts and checking for sends available
+- Sending emails through the Sendgrid SMTP relay

+You can find more information on the data we receive and how it's used at https://superdupersmtp.com/privacy-policy.